Direct Loans Program (DL)

 Medical Students may borrow up to $40,500 annually through the Federal Unsubsidized Stafford Loan.
 Over the four years at IUSM, a student is capable of borrowing $175,334 ($40,500 each year plus a supplemental amount of $6,667 each of the summers preceeding the 3rd and 4th years).
 The maximum aggregate total that a medical student can borrow is $224,000.
 Some medical students may have borrowed as an undergraduate or graduate student prior to medical school that may limit the student’s borrowing to the maximum aggregate total.
 If this happens, the student can use the Grad PLUS Loan to meet any gaps in the Cost of Attendance.

-Interest RatesBeginning, July 1, 2013, the interest is fixed after determining on July 1 each year the interest based on the 10-year U.S. Treasury Note plus 3.6%, capped at 9.5%.
+The interest is fixed after determining on July 1 each year based on the 10-year U.S. Treasury Note plus 3.6%, capped at 9.5%.
 This interest rate is for the life of the loan(s) taken out during the period of July 1 – June 30.
 It is entirely possible that a student who borrows for the first time beginning July 1, 2013 will have different interest rates for each year in school until they graduate.
 DL Federal Stafford Loan repayment begins six months after graduation or when the student withdraws or ceases to attend school.
 Forbearance options may extend this non-repayment period further, if a medical student graduate qualifies.
 Non-payment extensions includes the Internship/Residency Forbearance while in an internship or residency.
 Deferments are available during a graduate fellowship.

 The federal government does not pay the interest accruing during the student’s in-school status and during any applicable grace periods.
-The number of repayment months is determined by the total amount borrowed, not to exceed 120 months or 10 years on a standard repayment schedule.
+The number of repayment months is determined by the repayment plan that you sign up for.
+The standard repayment plan is determine by the total amount borrowed, not to exceed 120 months or 10 years on a standard repayment schedule.
+Opting to use an income driven repayment plan, your monthly payment is determined by you income, family size, and state of residency.
+Income driven plans can be up to 25 years in repayment unless you opt to pursue the Public Service Loan Forgiveness (PSLF) OR pay more than is required.
 Consolidation is available for students who wish a longer time period to repay (see Loan Consolidation).
 There is no prepayment penalty at any time.
 Loans are forgiven in the event of death or total permanent disability.

 Federal Origination Fee

-Students are charged an origination fee of 1.072% on the DL Federal Unsubsidized Stafford Loans.
+Students are charged an origination fee of 1.057% on the DL Federal Unsubsidized Stafford Loans.
 This origination fee will be deducted from each disbursement by the federal government before the funds are released to the school or university.
+This fee applies to loans disbursed on or after 10/1/2020 and before 10/1/2021.
+The origination fee may change slightly each year.

 Deferments: In-school deferments on repayment of principal and interest on Federal Stafford Loans are granted for unlimited periods when the student is enrolled in full-time or part-time study.
 Deferments mean that the student is eligible to postpone making any required payments for specified periods of time.
 In-school deferments are issued by Direct Loans by grabbing enrollment information from the National Student Loan Clearing House.
 Enrollment information is made available to the Clearing House by the school.
 This is done at the beginning of each enrollment period or semester, which eliminates borrowers having to complete an in-school deferment form.